Sun safety and shade in schools: what you need to know

-There are many great resources that schools can use in order to best teach pupils about the importance of sun safety.
+There are many great resources that schools can use in order to best teach pupils about the importance of sun safety and the need for shade in schools.
 Sun Safe Schools is a national accreditation programme that provides primary schools with free resources to help them safeguard children against UV.
 Their downloadable resources include a sun safety assembly guide, a storybook, and fun activity sheets.

 What are the 5 S’s of sun safety for kids?

 The 5 S’s of sun safety for kids are a set of guidelines designed to protect children from sun damage while in part emphasising the role of shade in schools.
 By using fun alliteration, they are designed to be a simple and memorable way for kids and adults alike to remember and implement sun safety guidelines.
 Here they are…

 - SLIP on protective clothing.
 Covering skin with clothing is one of the best ways to stay protected from the sun’s harmful effects.
 Remember to keep shoulders covered, and go for a tight weave or UV protective clothing if possible.

 - SLOP on sunscreen.
 A broad-spectrum sunscreen with an SPF of 30 or higher should be applied to all exposed skin.
 Don’t forget the neck, ears and back of the hands.

 - SLAP on a hat.
 When children are spending time outside in the sun, a wide-brimmed hat that shades their face, neck and ears offers great sun protection.